eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/debugger.md

 <iframe width="90%" height="494" src="https://www.youtube.com/embed/gZPHoW-DaiU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Since 2.6.0, you can debug Epsilon scripts which run from outside an Eclipse launch configuration (e.g. [embedded in a Java program](./run-epsilon-from-java.md) or [executed from the command line](./running-epsilon-ant-tasks-from-command-line/index.md)), using the Epsilon [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) server and a [DAP client](#debug-adapter-protocol-clients-tested-with-epsilon).
+Since 2.6.0, you can debug Epsilon programs which run from outside an Eclipse launch configuration (e.g. [embedded in a Java program](./run-epsilon-from-java.md) or [executed from the command line](./running-epsilon-ant-tasks-from-command-line/index.md)), using the Epsilon [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) server and a [DAP client](#debug-adapter-protocol-clients-tested-with-epsilon).

 The [`examples.eol.dap`](https://github.com/eclipse-epsilon/epsilon/tree/main/examples/org.eclipse.epsilon.examples.eol.dap) project on GitHub shows several examples of how to do this, and further information on various use cases is listed below.

-## Debugging Epsilon scripts embedded in Java programs
+## Debugging Epsilon programs embedded in Java programs

-If you are running your Epsilon script from a Java program, you can wrap your module in an `EpsilonDebugServer` class provided by Epsilon and debug it through a DAP client of your choice.
+If you are running your Epsilon program from a Java program, you can wrap your module in an `EpsilonDebugServer` class provided by Epsilon and debug it through a DAP client of your choice.
 The video below gives an overview of the Debug Adapter Protocol, and explains the design and general use of the debug adapter for Epsilon.

 <iframe width="90%" height="494" src="https://www.youtube.com/embed/QWtVbm1rVfY?si=BWcpvmA6Ryi6uQnk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>